-Lathrop is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lathrop is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lathrop who work in office and administrative support (16.02%), sales jobs (9.54%), and management occupations (6.11%).
+Lathrop is a blue-collar town, with 37.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Lathrop is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Lathrop who work in office and administrative support (13.81%), sales jobs (8.21%), and management occupations (6.05%).

 Lathrop is an extremely ethnically-diverse city.
 The people who call Lathrop home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lathrop residents report their race to be White, followed by Asian.
-Lathrop also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 43.07% of the city’s residents.
-Important ancestries of people in Lathrop include Irish, Italian, English, and Swedish.
+People of Hispanic or Latino origin are the most prevalent group in Lathrop, accounting for 41.55% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Lathrop residents report their race to be Asian, followed by White.
+Important ancestries of people in Lathrop include Irish, Italian, Portuguese, and English.

 The most common language spoken in Lathrop is English.
 Other important languages spoken here include Spanish and Tagalog.